-A stroke, sometimes called a “brain attack”, occurs when something blocks the blood supply to part of the brain or when a blood vessel in the brain bursts.
+A stroke, sometimes called a “brain attack”, occurs when something blocks the blood supply to part of the brain, known as ischemic stroke, or when a blood vessel in the brain bursts, known as hemorrhagic stroke.
 You can greatly reduce your risk for stroke through lifestyle changes and, in some cases, medication.

 To understand stroke, it helps to understand the brain.
 The brain controls our movements, stores our memories, and is the source of our thoughts, emotions, and language.
 The brain also controls many functions of the body, like breathing and digestion.
 To work properly, your brain needs oxygen.
 When something happens that blocks the flow of oxygen to the brain, the brain cells are damaged.
 This causes a stroke.

 Up to 80 percent of strokes are preventable!
 If you want to prevent a stroke, the CDC recommends living a healthy lifestyle and preventing or treating your medical conditions.
 Here are some healthy behaviors that will minimize your risk of stroke:

 - Know your blood pressure!
 If it’s high, control your blood pressure through diet, exercise and medication.

 - Eat a healthy diet.
 Eat plenty of fresh fruits and vegetables, whole grains, lean meats, and fat-free or low fat dairy products.
 Limit foods high in saturated fat, cholesterol, salt (sodium), and sugar.

 - Maintain a healthy weight.
 To determine if your weight is in a healthy range, you can calculate your body mass index (BMI).

 - Stay active.
 The Surgeon General recommends that adults should engage in moderate-intensity exercise (brisk walking, water aerobics, bicycling) for at least 150 minutes per week.